fabric8io/fabric8/docs/jubeRunQuickstart.md

 ### Running a quickstart on Jube

+Jube uses the Kubernetes API for orchestrating containers which uses JSON to define [Pods](http://localhost:8585/hawtio/kubernetes/pods), [Replication Controllers](http://localhost:8585/hawtio/kubernetes/replicationControllers) or [Services](http://localhost:8585/hawtio/kubernetes/services).
+In this example we are going generate the JSON for a quickstart and POST it to Jube via the Kubernetes REST API all using the maven tooling.

-In the following example we're going to use the [maven plugin's fabric8:run goal](mavenPlugin.html#running) to run the [generated kubernetes JSON](mavenPlugin.html#generating-the-json) file using Jube.
+We are going to use the [maven plugin's fabric8:run goal](mavenPlugin.html#running) to [generate the kubernetes JSON](mavenPlugin.html#generating-the-json) file using Jube and then POST it to the Jube server using the **KUBERNETES_MASTER** [environment variable](getStartedJube.html#setting-environment-variables).

     git clone https://github.com/fabric8io/quickstarts.git
     cd quickstarts